eslint/rfcs/designs/2019-worker-threads/README.md

 This means that ESLint does linting in the main thread if the number of target files is less than [128](#constants) in order to avoid the overhead of multithreading.
 But ESLint does linting with using worker threads automatically if target files are many.

-For example, if there are 4 processors, `--concurrency=auto` behaves like below.
+For example, if there are 4 processor cores, `--concurrency=auto` behaves like below.
 This means that each worker lints [128](#constants)/2 files in the mean at least.
 Because the cost of multithreading is larger than speed up if each worker lints only a few files.

 | The number of files | What executes linting |
 | :------------------ | :-------------------- |